-As note in the book Webber Peak is not a separate peak but instead it is the lower southern summit of Scott Peak.
-There is only 104 feet of to from the Scott Peak Webber Peak saddle.
-To complicate matters the highest point in Clark County is located just southeast of Webber.
-The high point’s elevation is 11,220 feet and there is only 40 feet of rise from the Webber Clark County HP saddle.
+As noted in the book, Webber Peak is not a separate peak but is the lower southern summit of Scott Peak.
+It has only 104 feet of prominence.
+To complicate matters, the highest point in Clark County is located just southeast of Webber.
+The high point’s elevation is 11,220 feet and there is only 40 feet of rise from the Webber/Clark County HP saddle.
+USGS Scott Peak

 Contributor Ken Jones supplied the following route information:

-Hike: Follow the trail northeast beyond the fence (signed trail 006).
-In a bit under a mile you will reach a junction (7993 on the 1987 Scott Peak quad).
+Hike: Follow the trail northeast beyond the fence (signed FST-006).
+In a bit under a mile you will reach a junction (FST-7993 on the 1987 Scott Peak quad).

-Note this spot for your return (trail 006 is obscure at this point, except for a small sign), and bear right.
-Follow the main (ATV?) trail to its highpoint on a ridge at 8,975 ft.
+Note this spot for your return (FST-006 is obscure at this point, except for a small sign), and bear right.
+Follow the main (ATV?) trail to its high point on a ridge at 8,975 feet.
 From here, head cross-country (passing through the mouths of two canyons) to the ridge dropping southwest from Webber Peak.
 Head up this steep, rough ridge all the way to Webber Peak.
-It is high class 2 if you pick your way carefully.
-There is a spot at around 10,600 which is interesting class 3 if you don’t go around it – we’d recommend bypassing it to the east.
-At the summit of Webber Peak you will find a register.
-Turn right and head out to the Clark county highpoint, which is the closed contour about 500 meters east of Webber Peak (sighting and GPS work show that the small piece of 11,200+’ terrain at the county line is lower than the closed contour).
+It is high Class 2 if you pick your way carefully.
+There is a spot at around 10,600 feet which is interesting Class 3 if you don’t go around it.
+We recommend bypassing it to the east.
+At the summit of Webber Peak, you will find a register.
+Turn right and head out to the Clark County HP, which is the closed contour about 500 meters east of Webber Peak.
+Sighting and GPS work show that the small piece of 11,200+’ terrain at the county line is lower than the closed contour.
 You can stay on or very near the top of the ridge all the way.
 No register was found or left.
-(On your return, consider running the ridge the other way to Scott Peak, which is one of the highest prominence peaks in Idaho.)
+On your return, consider running the ridge the other way to Scott Peak, which is one of the highest prominence peaks in Idaho.
 On the way down, we found it easier to drop into the canyon northwest of the ridge we’d ascended, once we were below the cliffs (~10,200′?).
 We were glad we hadn’t come up that way, though, due to the loose footing.